Outer Banks: Climate

 The Outer Banks have a humid subtropical climate (Cfa).
 They have unusual weather patterns because of their unique geographical location.
 As the islands jut out from the eastern seaboard into the Atlantic Gulf Stream, the Outer Banks have a predisposition to be affected by hurricanes, Nor'easters (usually in the form of rain, and rarely snow or mixed precipitation), and other ocean-driven storms.
-The hardiness zone is 8b.
+The hardiness zone has traditionally been 8b, but many parts of the northern Outer Banks were moved into zone 9a in the 2023 USDA revision.

 The winters are typically milder than in inland areas, averaging lows in the upper 30s and highs in the lower 50s, and are more frequently overcast than in the summer.
 However, the exposure of the Outer Banks makes them prone to higher winds, often causing wind chills to make the apparent temperature as cold as the inland areas.
 The summer months average lows from the mid-70s to highs in the upper 80s, depending on the time of the summer.
 The spring and fall are typically milder seasons.
 The fall and winter are usually warmer than areas inland, and the spring and summer are often slightly cooler because of the moderating effects of being surrounded by water.

 Although snow is possible, averaging from 3 inches in the north to less than 1/2 inch per year in the south, there are many times when years pass between snowfalls.
 The majority of nor'easters are "born" off the coasts of the Outer Banks.